sumbach/lkitching.github.io/_clojure_jvm/08_compiling_clojure.md

 title: Compiling Clojure
 ---

 We saw previously how Clojure source code is located on the classpath, read and evaluated.
-It also supports defining classes which can be compiled into `.class` files with [gen-class](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/gen-class).
+Clojure also supports defining classes which can be compiled into `.class` files with [gen-class](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/gen-class).
 The following example defines two classes with `gen-class`: